GavinHuttley/tib/_sources/python/start.rst.txt

     <figcaption>From <a href="https://xkcd.com/378/">XKCD</a></figcaption>
     </figure>

-But seriously, I strongly recommend using an IDE [2]_ as these incorporate tools to facilitate debugging, a very useful capability.
+But seriously, I strongly recommend using an IDE [2]_ as these incorporate tools to facilitate debugging, a very useful capability (you can see a demo of this in :ref:`debugging`).
 Writing scripts has two steps for running the program (illustrated in the executing python from a text file video): (1) write the script, (2) running the script in a terminal.

 Everyones first program in Python
 =================================